manoa-fit-connect/manoa-fit-connect.github.io/index.md

 `

 ## Deployment

+[Digital Ocean Link](http://64.23.246.58) Please note this version does not yet reflect Equipment or Profile Pages.

 Manoa Fit Connect is live!
 Check it out at [http://64.23.246.58/](http://64.23.246.58/).
 Our application is hosted on a Digital Ocean Droplet, ensuring reliable and efficient performance for our users.